 Beyond that, some of your favorite beverages may have an impact on your metabolic rate.

-To reset your metabolism, you may want to alter your drinking habits, too.
+To reset your metabolism, you may want to alter your drinking habits along with your eating plan.

-To start, try to limit your intake of alcoholic beverages.
+To start, try to limit your intake of alcoholic beverages in your diet plan.

 Alcohol can affect your digestive function and your hormone levels.